introduction to python programming

 Once you understand the basic principles of the Python language, learning the rest is easy.
 The core of the language is very small, and its semantics and style are very simple.
 Since all the other components and extensions use exactly the same syntax and structure, you should be up to speed programming in Python like an expert in no time at all.

 That’s not to say that there aren’t complexities in the Python language that you’ll need to leam.
 Many of the extensions and libraries require some careful thought to make effective use of the language.
-This is especially true when you start to integrate and interface to other languages such as Tk and SQL.
+This is especially true when you start to integrate and interface with other languages such as Tk and SQL.

 What Is Python Good For?